-- a) the absolute power level deviation exceeds the assigned maintenance limit; - b) the noise power value is outside the assigned maintenance limit; - c) the absolute power level deviation is so great that the circuit is rendered unfit for service; - d) the noise power value is so great that the circuit is rendered unfit for service; - e) failure to complete the test call; - f) failure to meet the requirements of the signalling tests.
+- a) the absolute power level deviation exceeds the assigned maintenance limit; - b) the noise power value is outside the assigned maintenance limit; - c) the signal-to-total-distortion ratio is outside the assigned maintenance limit; - d) the absolute power level deviation is so great that the circuit is rendered unfit for service; - e) the noise power value is so great that the circuit is rendered unfit for service; - f) the signal-to-total-distortion ratio is so low that the circuit is rendered unfit for service; - g) failure to complete the test call; - h) failure to meet the requirements of the signalling tests.

-In cases e) and f) the point in the programme at which a given failure occurs should be indicated.
+In cases g) and h) the point in the programme at which a given failure occurs should be indicated.